JoaoVitorCafe/Shopping-List/README.md

 This is a small responsive application  that can help you list all products you intend to buy in any place.

 ## OBSERVATIONS ABOUT THIS PROJECT
-- There isn't functionality of login/register
+- There isn't any functionality of login/register

 ## FUNCTIONALITIES